 Bring a wonderful autumnal feeling indoors with Crocosmia, also known as montbretia.
 The blooms of this beautiful flower capture the whole astounding colour palette of the season.
 A delightfully fiery flower, perfect for brightening up your home.

 Colours and shapes

-Crocosmia is available in colours ranging from pale orange to deep red.
-You can find some twenty varieties of Crocosmia at florists, and it can be recognised by the bell-shaped flowers on long curved spikes.
-The stems are strong and tall, and the leaves are sword-shaped.
+Crocosmia is available in every shade from soft orange to deep red.
+You can find some twenty different types of Crocosmia at florists — you'll recognise it by its bell-shaped flowers positioned on long curved spikes.
+The stems are strong and tall, and the leaves are dramatically sword-shaped.
 There are also varieties that produce attractive berries.
-A yellow juice can be extracted from the flowers that is used as a substitute for the popular spice saffron.
+A yellow dye can be extracted from the flowers, which is sometimes used to colour foods, instead of the popular yet expensive cooking spice saffron.

-The name Crocosmia comes from the Greek words krokos (saffron) and osme (scent).
-This is a clear reference to the strong, recognisable scent of saffron that is released when the dried flowers are placed in hot water.
+The wonderfully evocative name Crocosmia comes from the Greek words krokos (saffron) and osme (scent).
+This is a reference to the strong, recognisable saffron scent that is released when the dried flowers are placed in hot water.

-Crocosmia originates from South Africa, where it’s endemic.
-The flower has been cultivated in the Netherlands since 1990.
-They are mainly exported to the United Kingdom, where Crocosmia is a real sensation!
+Crocosmia originally came from Southern Africa, and has been popular in Europe since the late nineteenth century.
+The Netherlands has cultivated these flowers since 1990.
+They are mainly exported to the United Kingdom, where Crocosmia is highly sought-after.